Skip to content

 The Speed-to-Retention Clock

-Graph showing contact odds drop 100x between 5 and 30 minutes
+Graph showing contact odds dropping between five and 30 minutes

 Client Impact